 This portion of the Kabeyun trail was mainly flat and wide with very little elevation gain.
 The trail took us southwest along the eastern shoreline of the peninsula.

 The campsite was very scenic.
 It was a tiny island-like peninsula that was connected to the Sleeping Giant peninsula by a narrow strip of land.
 Precambrian-aged rock was visible on the eastern side.

 Day 2 was the longest portion of our hike.
 We hiked eighteen kilometres.
 We hiked to the top of the Sleeping Giant’s knees which included an elevation gain of over half a kilometre in height.
 The trail up was difficult but worth it.
 I would suggest leaving your backpacks at the bottom.
 I couldn’t imagine how difficult it would be having to carry them all the way up to the top, just to walk back down with them in a few hours.

 At the top of the knees, there is a huge straight cliff which drops down a couple hundred meters.

 After we descended from the sleeping giant’s knees, we then hiked to the furthest point at Sleeping Giant Provincial Park, the Thunder Cape Bird Observatory.

 After leaving the Thunder Cape Bird Observatory we then headed north along the western shoreline of the park until we reached our campsite.

-On the final day of our trip we hiked fifteen kilometers.
-This included the ascent up to the top of the Giants head.
+On the final day of our trip, we hiked fifteen kilometres.
+This included the ascent up to the top of the Giant’s head.
 The trail to the head gains an elevation of 450 meters, and most of it is within a very short amount of time.
 The trail to the head is very steep.

 The route we took on each day of the hike can be seen on the map to the left.
-Day one is in red, day two blue, and day three is yellow.
+Day one is red, day two is blue, and day three is yellow.

 The weather during the entire hike was great.
 It was a perfect weekend adventure.